vantage-sh/docs.vantage.sh/docs/getting_started.md

 ## Connecting Snowflake

 Vantage integrates with your Snowflake account through a secure, read-only user that has access to Snowflake usage tables.
 Optionally, we have a recommendation for creating a dedicated schema which Vantage can pull from.
 Get started with Snowflake costs [here](/connecting_snowflake).

+## Connecting Databricks

+Vantage integrates with your Databricks account through the use of [Billable Usage Logs](https://docs.databricks.com/administration-guide/account-settings/billable-usage-delivery.html).
+Vantage provides an S3 bucket for Databricks to deliver usage logs to on a periodic basis.
+Get started with Snowflake costs [here](/connecting_databricks).

 ## Connecting Fastly